RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 - **future**: How this article might fare for the future. `update`, `rewrite`, or `review`.
 - **has**: A list of items[^possible_page_items] which the article has.
 - **needs**: A list of items[^possible_page_items] which could improve the article.
-- **dates**: JSON-style data array for any dates regarding the article.
-For information regarding the formatting of date's see the applicable portion of this article.
 - **animal**: JSON-style data for pages regarding animals.
 Used by scripts to format infoboxes on specific pages.
+- **event**: Data for any event dates regarding the article.
+For information regarding the formatting of dates see the applicable portion of this article.
+- **star**: Data for pages regarding stars.
+Used by scripts to generate certain pages.
+- **person**: Data for pages regarding specific characters or people.
+Used by scripts to generate certain pages.
 - **uid**: The UID if applicable, determined by the encyclopedia's [[Meta/Names#Name Code|name code]].
 # Tags
 Tags are broken down into two types: topics and subjects.
 Topics are broad and overarching, every article should have at least one topic tag.
 These tags are very straightforward and help with finding articles over a broad area of information.
 Subjects are much more narrow in the topics they discuss.
 Not every article needs a subject tag.
 They help with finding very specific articles.